Volodymyr Polishchuk: Mariupol, Zaporizhzhia, Odesa and Simferopol

 In 1999 rotsi came to Chornomorets Odesa.
-He made his debut for the Odessa club on the 1st Serpnya in 1999 against the victorious (0: 5) vicious match of the 5th round of the big league championship of Ukraine against the Karpaty Lviv.
+He made his debut for the Odesa club on the 1st Serpnya in 1999 against the victorious (0: 5) vicious match of the 5th round of the big league championship of Ukraine against the Karpaty Lviv.
 Having played 3 more matches in the football "sailors", Volodymyr has played the role of the club.

 In another part of the 1999/00 season, the rock was captured by the colors of the Simferopol "Tavria".
 For a new team, he made his debut in 25 Bereznya 2000 rock in the progressed (2: 4) visitor match of the 17th round of the last league to the Ukrainian championship against Kryvbas.
 Volodymyr Polishchuk at the starting on the bench and at the 48 minutes, replacing Andriy Oparin.

 The first goal for the Simferopol team was awarded on April 8, 2000, to the 18th grade of the program (1: 3) home match of the 19th round of the great league to the Ukrainian championship against Dynamo Kyiv.
 Polishchuk viyshov on the field at the starting at the bench.
 The football player "Tavria" has won 12 matches, with 3 goals.

-Turning to Kiev and Mariupol
+Turning to Kyiv and Mariupol

 In the season 2000-2001 he moved to the CSKA Kyiv.
 Re-debuting with the Kyiv team, where he made his debut on 12 April 2000 in the match of the 1st round of the Ukrainian Premier League against the Stal Alchevsk.
 One goal from CSKA football meant 2 leaf fall in 2011 on the 43rd medley of a peremogy (4: 1) visitor to the 1/4 final of the Ukrainian Cup.
 Polishchuk viyshov on the field in the starting at the line up and played the whole match.